-14.70 RMC
+14.71 RMC

 This function allows to run up to 20 combinations of Torque, E, P, G, Shaft angle and Alignment angle, and display selected results either graphically and in text mode.
+The RMC functiob is accessed through the 2D Graph Childwindow in User mode.